lewdry/ldblog/_posts/2026-12-29-just-checking.md

 ### The Psychological Dimension

 None of this happens in a vacuum.
 Our emotional states shape how we seek and evaluate information.
-GenAI intersects with these dynamics in complex ways.
+Generative AI intersects with these dynamics in complex ways.

 Research on anxiety and information seeking shows that anxious individuals seek information more frequently, particularly during periods of uncertainty or perceived threat (Charpentier et al., 2022).
 This heightened vigilance can be adaptive, but it can also lead to maladaptive patterns like excessive reassurance-seeking or rumination.
 The covid pandemic provided a real-world laboratory for observing these dynamics at scale.

-GenAI complicates this picture.
+Generative AI complicates this picture.
 Anxious seekers, motivated to resolve uncertainty quickly, may be more susceptible to misleading credibility cues.
 They might accept formal markers of authority (citations, confident tone) without deeper verification.
 The conversational nature of AI interactions can reduce the critical distance users typically maintain when evaluating sources, creating conditions where emotional rapport competes with scrutiny.

 ### What the Research Tells Us (So Far)